The 8 Singing Voice Types: Find Out Yours Here!

 The Bass is the lowest male voice type with a tessitura of around E2-E4.

-The Baritone is a pretty common male voice type with a tessitura of A2-A4.
+What’s the most common voice type for males?
+Well, the Baritone is a pretty common male voice type with a tessitura of A2-A4.

 The Tenor is also a very common male voice type with a tessitura of C3-C5 and a lighter vocal weight than the basses and baritones.